Hands-on Gear Review

 Street Price: $239 | Compare prices at 1 resellers

-REIís Kimtah jacket is a medium weight rainshell that would be ideal for long bouts of exposure to the elements or as a lifestyle piece for rainy climates.
-For hiking or backpacking in rainy conditions where weight is not a huge concern, the Kimtah Jacket will provide excellent protection against the elements.
+Constructed from three-layer eVent, REI’s Kimtah jacket is a medium weight rain shell that is ideal for long bouts of exposure to the elements or as a lifestyle piece in rainy climates.
+For hiking or backpacking in rainy conditions where weight is not a huge concern, the Kimtah Jacket will provide excellent protection.

-All in all, the Kimtah excels at keeping the rain off and is a great jacket for light backpacking or hiking in the rain, or as lifestyle piece in rainy climates.
-We wouldnít recommend it for ultra-light adventures due to its weight and inability to pack down super small.
-Nor would we recommend it for long periods of high-output activity as it has little in the way of extra ventilation.
+All in all, the Kimtah is a high performing jacket, though we wouldn’t recommend it for ultra-light adventures due to its weight and inability to pack down inside its own pocket.
 But as an all-around solid rain jacket, this will do the trick.
-For the best in super lightweight jacket design, check out the Montane Minimus Jacket or for the ultimate feather-weight rain shell: Outdoor Research Helium 2.
-Our Editors' Choice award in all-around rainwear that offers slightly less burly rain protection but increased ventilation is the Marmot Oracle.
+For the best in super lightweight jacket design, check out the Montane Minimus Jacket or for the ultimate feather-weight rain shell try the Outdoor Research Helium 2.
+Our Editors' Choice award in all-around rainwear that offers slightly less burly rain protection but increased ventilation and comfort features is the Marmot Aegis.

 Compare top rated competitors side-by-side >